ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 phase-space structure is seen and also temperature increase is evident.

-The following figure shows the integrate distribution function at four different times.
+The following figure shows the integrated distribution function at four different times.

 .. figure:: c5-vxvy-cmp.png
   :width: 100%